 All quite dramatic.
 If you only listen to what the media tells us about it, you would think this is a island group that is going to be flooded soon.
 Until one looks at the data.
 But very few do.

 But in a way it shouldn’t be a surprise because these are not “islands”, but atolls.
-There is a huge difference between the two, they have different properties.
+There is a huge difference between the two, both have different properties.
 An island is a static piece of land in a sea or an ocean.
 When sea level rises the island will be flooded.

 In the last decades Kiribati indeed grew.
 Even according to the Kiribati wiki: